History of AEK Athens F.C.: 1985–86 season

-1986–87 season, part II
+1986–87 season

-In a strange decision, Zafiropoulos hired Nikos Alefantos.
-AEK continued their instability in their performances and the fans were running out of patience.
-In a home game Alefantos subbed off Thomas Mavros, who had returned after an injury, with the crowd disapproving the substitution.
+The crowd reactions towards Zafiropoulos became more intense, while financial problems began to appear in the club.
+Nevertheless, AEK proceeded with the transfers of Giorgos Peppes and Lampros Georgiadis, while in the winter they were also strengthened with Rajko Janjanin.
+At the same time, Márton Esterházy and Dinos Ballis departed.
+Zafiropoulos appointed Ab Fafié for the position of the manager.
+In the UEFA Cup, AEK faced Internazionale and were eliminated with two defeats.
+The elimination from the Cup at the hands of Panionios, combined with the bad results in the home matches, resulted in Fafié getting sacked in December.
+In a strange decision, Zafiropoulos appointed Nikos Alefantos.
+AEK continued their instability in their performances and increasingly frustrated the supporters.
+In a home game Alefantos substituted Thomas Mavros, who had returned after an injury, with the crowd disapproving the substitution.
 In the press conference of the match, Alefantos spoke out against Mavros, considering him as a "finished" footballer.
-Those incidents led in the departure of Mavros, after 11 years in the club.
-Shortly after, the bad results brought Alefantos to the exit door, as well and AEK completed the season with Nikos Christidis.
-AEK did not compete in the last three games of the league, due to a strike declared by the Footballers' Union and were punished with a deduction of six points, finishing in the seventh place.
+Those incidents led to the departure of Mavros, after 11 years at the club.
+Shortly after, the poor results led to the dismissal of Alefantos and AEK finished the season with Nikos Christidis on the bench.
+AEK did not compete in the last three matchdays of the league, due to a strike called by the Footballers' Union and were punished with a deduction of six points, finishing in the seventh place.